 Ancient Romans were people who lived in the Italian peninsula and also some parts of Europe and Western Africa from the 8th century BC to the 5th century AD.
-Ancient Rome is renowned for its excellence in art, architecture, language, and science.

-But, when you think of clothes of the romans, you will find many similarities with Ancient greek clothes.
+Roman clothing shared some similarities with Ancient Greek styles, especially in the early period, as both cultures favored draped garments and tunics.
 During the early years their clothing was much influenced by the Greeks and Etruscans (of Etruria, Italy).
 But as they extended their borders, their clothing became more complex.
-The clothes were ornate, richly colored, and showed one’s social status and position.

-Fabric of Roman clothing
+Fabric for clothing

 The production of wool was part of daily housekeeping for most women.
 Women, irrespective of class, knew how to weave.
 Other than that, fabrics and clothing were also produced by professionals.

-Ancient roman clothing for Men
+clothing for Men

 Tunic